All in One View

 linelist::validate_linelist()

-We get Error messages because the default type of these variable in linelist::tags_types() is different from the one we set them at.
+We get Error messages because the default type of these variables in linelist::tags_types() is different from the one we have assigned.

 R